 “Here’s the cool part,” the site exclaims before going to prove that Double Decker Bus Tours and I have wildly variant definitions of “cool.”
 “Because of the European authenticity, your driver will actually be sitting on the RIGHT!”

-In the spring, the company also has plans to expand with specialty tours to places such as Cades Cove, Biltmore and Harrah’s Casino in Cherokee, North Carolina.
-However, most of those tours will be done by shuttle van in lieu of the double decker bus.
-The new tours are currently scheduled to launch in mid-March.
+The company also has specialty tours to places such as Cades Cove, Biltmore and Harrah’s Casino in Cherokee, North Carolina.
+However, some of these tours are done by shuttle van in lieu of the double decker bus.

 One of the best ideas, in my opinion, is the proposed moonshine and wine route, taking you to the various distilleries and tastings that have popped up all over Sevier County.
 In fact, I feel like the staff of TheSmokies.com needs to schedule a booze cruise ASAP as a matter of professional due diligence.